pwin/owlready2/README.rst

 ****************

 * UMLS support (owlready2.pymedtermino2 package)
+* Can infer object property values when reasoning (thanks W Zimmer)
 * New implementation of property values; use INDIRECT_prop to get indirect values
 * Support several class property types : some, only, some + only, and direct relation
 * Automatically create defined classes via class properties